🎓 Program Overview

 - Installing Rust: rustup, cargo, rustfmt, clippy, and the Rust toolchain explained

-- Rust's core promise: memory safety and fearless concurrency without a garbage collector β what this actually means
+- Rust's core promise: memory safety and fearless concurrency without a garbage collector — what this actually means in practice

-- Ownership: every value has one owner, ownership transfers on assignment, and values are dropped when their owner goes out of scope
+- Ownership: every value has one owner, ownership transfers on assignment, values are dropped when the owner goes out of scope

-- Move semantics vs copy semantics: which types are moved (String, Vec, structs) and which are copied (integers, booleans, tuples of Copy types)
+- Move semantics vs copy semantics: which types are moved (String, Vec, structs) and which are copied (integers, booleans, Copy types)

-- Lifetimes: what they are, why the compiler needs them, and how to annotate them when the compiler asks
+- Lifetimes: what they are, why the compiler needs them, and how to annotate them when required

 - The stack and the heap in Rust: understanding where values live and why it matters for performance